lmsonic/GoDiary/README.md

 # GoDiary

 An high fidelity prototype Android application made for the Human Machine Interaction course at University of Cagliari.

-Made in the Godot game engine
+Made in the Godot game engine.

 ### Features
 - Can add notes with date, mood and text